Stará Halič – St George’s Church

 History

-The church was erected in the second half of the 13th century on the initiative of Dionysius, the founder of the Lossoncze family and the owner of a nearby castle.
-He was a Hungarian palatine, which can be explained the rich interior of the building, unusual for village churches, and the stately, long nave.
+The church was erected in the second half of the 13th century on the initiative of Dionysius, the founder of the Lossonczy family and the owner of a nearby castle.
+He was a Hungarian palatine, which would explain the large size and rich decoration of the building, unusual for rural churches.
 Around 1350, Master Thomas, one of the descendants of Dionysius, began the Gothic reconstruction of the church, which received, among others, a new, polygonal presbytery of an early Gothic shape.
+In the same year, the village was first recorded in documents as Gaach (later Hungarian Gácsfalu).

 In the fourteenth and fifteenth centuries, the interior of the church was decorated with wall paintings by a master who came from Italy or trained there, and around 1524, a late-Gothic interior reconstruction was carried out (nave vault, chancel arch).
 This date was immortalized in Gothic numbers 4251 on the vault.
 It was probably accidentally engraved by an illiterate stonemason as a mirror image of the year 1524.